linkeddatacenter/kees/README.md

 A KEES system is composed by a **Knowledge Graph** that persists the most updated Knowledge Base.
 The Knowledge Graph adopts [RDF] and provides an interface to query the Knowledge Base (e.g. a SPARQL service)

-Some **Agents**, interacting with the knowledge graph,  ingest new data, reason about existing data and query the knowledge base.
+Some orchestrated software components, interacting with the knowledge graph, ingest new data, reason about existing data and query the knowledge base.

-Agents orchestrate some **KEES components** that perform atomic tasks on the Knowledge base.
 Example of such components are:

+- **legacy connectors** that extracts RAW data from legaci systems preparining data for ingestion
-- **gateways** that translates RAW data into linked data according a language profiles
+- **ingestion agents** that translates RAW data into linked data according a language profiles
 - **reasoners** that make inferences on ABOX using TBOX or rules
 - **answerers** that answer some question by querying the Knowledge base